The collection of Norwegian antiquities

 Collected from the south-east of Norway

 In the beginning, objects were collected from all over Norway.
-When the first legislation regulating antiquities was drawn up in 1905, the University’s Collection of National Antiquities was made responsible for antiquities and medieval objects from Norway’s 10 south-eastern counties on behalf of the State.
+When the first legislation regulating antiquities was drawn up in 1905, the University’s Collection of National Antiquities (in Norway known as "Oldsaksamlingen") was appointed as custodians for for antiquities and medieval objects from Norway’s five south-eastern counties on behalf of the State.